hanakla/mordred/README.md

 - Both of `JSX style` and `imperative style`
   - Callable from out of React (likes Action creator)
   - Can be connect to another React context likes Redux store from Modal (of course imperative style too)
+- Abortable (with `AbortController`)
+- Sever-side ready (module is **import safe** in server side)
+  - Really works only client side
 - Supports backdrop animation
-  - Do it yourself, with react-spring
+  - Tune it yourself, with react-spring
 - Tuned re-rendering region / performance
-- SSR ready (module is importable in server side)
-  - Really works only client side
 - Type safe
   - Modal result can be type